John Huxham (politician)

 John Saunders Huxham (14 May 1861 – 4 August 1949) was an accountant and a member of the Queensland Legislative Assembly.

 Early life

-Huxham was born in Ivybridge, Devon, to parents Simon Huxham, labourer, and his wife Agnes (née Chapman).
+Huxham was born in Ivybridge, Devon, to parents Simon Huxham, a labourer, and his wife Agnes (née Chapman).
 He was born Samuel John Chapman Huxham but changed his name to John Saunders Huxham later in life.
-Educated in London and beforehand at Ivybridge Dame School which he later described as "harsh and desolate" where punishment consisted of "confinement in a dark cellar", he left school at age 12 to become a merchant seaman which on occasions took him to Australia.
+Educated in London and beforehand at Ivybridge Dame School, which he later described as "harsh and desolate" where punishment consisted of "confinement in a dark cellar", he left school at age 12 to become a merchant seaman, which on occasions took him to Australia.